 The National 3 Peaks Challenge is a hike over the three highest mountains in Scotland, England and Wales.
-This includes a 23-mile walk, including 3064m of ascent over the three mountains, along with a 462-mile drive in between…all to be completed within 24 hours!
+This includes a 23-mile walk, including 3064m of ascent over the three mountains, and a 462-mile drive in between…all to be completed within 24 hours!
 That’s the official line, anyway.
-The route we took totalled 22.5 miles, but it might be slightly longer if you take alternative routes.
+Our route totalled 22.5 miles, but it might be slightly more extended if you take alternative ways.

 What are the National 3 Peak Mountains?

 The three mountains of the National Three Peaks Challenges and their heights are:

 Ben Nevis is the highest mountain in Scotland (and the UK!) at 1345 metres.
 The elevation gain from the Visitor Centre car park is 1312 metres.

 Scafell Pike is the highest mountain in England at 978 metres.
 The elevation gain is 898 from the Wasdale car park.

 Snowdon is the highest mountain in Wales at 1085 metres.
 Elevation gain on Pyg Track is 735 metres from the JustPark car park and 965 metres on Llanberis Path.

 For those who don’t know, elevation gain is the altitude you will climb from the start point.

 You might think Scafell Pike is the easiest of the mountains to climb because it’s the shortest, but I don’t think it is.
 It’s tough!
 It’s steep and unpleasant.
 Ha!
 So be prepared – it’s not a walk in the park either.

 How Hard is the National 3 Peaks Challenge?